-Level 3: Inputs for the financial asset or financial liability that are not based on observable market data (unobservable inputs).

-Ngaba had no items in the current year fair valued using inputs not based on observable market data.
+Level 3: Inputs for the financial asset or financial liability that are not based on observable market data (unobservable Nqaba had no items in the current year that are fair valued using inputs that are not observable.

 Fair value

 Level 1 Level 2 Level 3

-2019 R '000 R '000 R '000
+2020 R '000 R '000 R '000

 Assets measured at fair value

 Derivatives held for risk management

-Interest rate swaps - 1,884 -
+Interest rate swaps - 562 -

-- 1,884 -
+- 562 -

 Assets not measured at fair value

 Loans receivables

-Residential mortgage backed securities - 1,885,275 -
+Residential mortgage backed securities - 1,885,248 -

-Properties in possession 1 - - -
+Properties in possession 1 - - 1,327

-- 1,885,275

-Liabilities measured at fair value

-Derivatives held for risk management

-Interest rate swaps - - -

-- •
+- 1,885,248 1,327

 Liabilities not measured at fair value

 Debt securities issued

-Commercial paper - 1,675,297 -
+Commercial paper - 1,673,932 -

 First loss credit enhancement loan

-Subordinated loan - 293,572 -
+Subordinated loan - 292,730 -

-- 1,968,869 -
+1,966,662 -

 1 Properties in possession are valued at the lower of the carrying amount and the fair value less costs to sell.
-The fair value is determined using a market-based valuation performed by sworn assessors semi-annually taking into account factors such as market comparatives, condition of the repossessed property and recent sales of similar properties in the area.
+The fair value is determined using a market-based valuation performed by sworn assessors annually taking into account factors such as market comparatives, condition of the repossessed property and recent sales of similar properties in the area.

 Gains or losses arising from fair value adjustments are recognised in profit or loss within net fair value gain/(loss) on financial instruments.
 Sensitivity analysis on PIPs would have yielded immaterial results as the PIP portfolio is immaterial in relation to the total loan book.